solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ## 08 / Summary

-TODO
+Caching is a very common way to increase the performance of your applications.
+Whether it is a disk or memory based cache, a developer and architect should always be on the lookout for deterministic areas that can be cached.

+Lastly, an important balance should be struck between performance of the cache and costs.

 # 09 / Troubleshooting

-As applications are running and executing in the cloud environment it is always a possibility that something unexpected will occur.
+As applications are running and executing in cloud environments it is always a possibility that something unexpected will occur.
 This section details a few common troubleshooting steps.